rafaljanicki/goatcounter-mcp-server/README.md

 ```

 - `"command": "goatcounter-mcp-server"`: Uses the CLI script directly if installed from PyPI.
-- `"env"`: If installed from PyPI, you may need to provide environment variables directly in the config (since there’s no `.env` file).
+- `"env"`: If installed from PyPI, you may need to provide environment variables directly in the config (since there's no `.env` file).
 If installed from source, the `.env` file will be used.
 - `"env": {"PYTHONUNBUFFERED": "1"}`: Ensures output is unbuffered for better logging in Claude.

 ### Step 4: Restart Claude Desktop